 What are the long-term benefits of braces?

 For some patients, having straight teeth is not the only reason to look into getting braces.
-While boosted confidence from straightening their teeth can be reason enough for some patients, braces can also result in long-term health benefits and are worth considering.
+While boosted confidence from straightening their teeth can be reason enough for some patients, getting traditional or invisalign braces with the help of a professional dentist can also result in long-term health benefits and are worth considering.

 Prevent tooth decay